About Traineeships

 • Step 8.
 Subject Completion

-Your Trainee will be required to get employer agreement that they meet the workplace requirements of each subject.
-Please ensure that within your workplace, anyone who may be asked to do this by the Trainee has your approval.
+Your trainee will be required to get employer agreement that they meet the workplace requirements of each subject.
+Please ensure that within your workplace, anyone who may be asked by the trainee to do this has your approval.

 • Step 9.
 Employer Agreement on Competency Completion

-Once all required subjects have been completed your Trainee is eligible for the award of their qualification and Competency Completion.
+Once all required subjects have been completed your trainee is eligible for the award of their qualification and Competency Completion.

-Workplace agreement of Competency Completion and the return of a Signed Copy of the Training Plan is required.
+Workplace agreement of Competency Completion and the return of a signed copy of the Training Plan is required.
 We will email these to you.

 Please be aware that Competency Completion may affect the rates of pay for any trainees on the National Training Wage.
 It will also trigger eligibility to any employer completion incentives and at the same time cease any eligibility to payroll tax exemptions or rebates.